LuckaSokolka/Database-of-insurance/README.md

 # Database of insurance
-requalification final course project
+Requalification final course project

-The application contains the management of the insured
+This application is designed to manage insured individuals and includes the following features:
-- Creation of the insured
+- Creation of new insured individuals
-- Displaying a list of all insured persons
+- Displaying a list of all insured individuals
-- Searching for the insured by name and surname
+- Searching for insured individuals by name and surname.